KoalasinTraffic/KoalasinTraffic.github.io/spd/_news/2024-10-22-game-rework-and-new-enemies.md

 Map changes
 * A new 5th map and its variants have been added!
 * The costs of levels have been increased.
-However, all players who played before v1.0 will have everything unlocked.
+However, all players who played before v1.0 will have all levels unlocked.
 * The order of levels have been reorganized.
 Scores are jumbled around, so I apologize for those who got high scores for them.
 * Tutorials have been reworked and allow players to preview all maps.
 * Build locations on various maps have been fixed.